datamapper/dm-relation-graph/README.md

   base_relation :people do

-    # only base relations nodes expose this method
+    # only base relation node builders expose this method
     #
     repository :postgres